Ukrainian and Russian citizens abandon temporarily occupied Crimea: What’s driving the exodus?

 “The growing traffic jams towards Taman, from the Kerch side of the Crimean Bridge, indicate that people are experiencing problems with the so-called Crimean Bridge,” Chystyikov stated on Radio NV.

-He noted that previously, traffic jams were artificially created due to inspections before the bridge, which gave the impression of a large number of vacationers traveling to Crimea.
+He noted that previously, traffic jams were artificially created due to inspections before the bridge, which gave the impression of a large number of vacationers travelling to Crimea.

 “Now we see that during the day – from 600 to 1000 cars are simply standing in traffic jams in the direction of the Russian Federation.
 And this has been going on for more than two weeks.
 Thereby, based on this, we understand that they are aware [of the likelihood of the bridge’s destruction].
-In addition, for the past three days I have been seeing information on Telegram channels that a large amount of what can damage the Crimean Bridge has been accumulated in Odessa.
+In addition, for the past three days I have been seeing information on Telegram channels that a large amount of materials capable of damaging the Crimean Bridge have been accumulated in Odessa.
 Therefore, an attack from Ukraine is expected in the coming days,” he said.

-Chystyikov added that the occupiers are trying to reassure themselves and the local population, claiming that there is “one of the best air defense systems’ around the bridge, and conducting training, but, the expert emphasizes, they are not confident: “They report as follows: we will take all measures, but they do not promise that we will protect you. … And these are the same so-called military correspondents who cover the events of the so-called ‘special military operation’.”
+Chystyikov added that the occupiers are trying to reassure themselves and the local population, claiming that there is “one of the best air defence systems” around the bridge, and conducting training, but, the expert emphasises, they are not confident: “They report as follows: we will take all measures, but they do not promise that we will protect you. […] And these are the same so-called military correspondents who cover the events of the so-called ‘special military operation’.”

 Previously, Mykyta Petrovets, a lawyer at the Regional Center for Human Rights, provided a detailed account of how Russia is altering the demographics of the Crimean Peninsula.
 He denounced this policy of the occupying state as colonialist.